F. Augustus Heinze: Mining interests in Montana

-Heinze went to Butte, Montana, in 1889 as a mining engineer for the Boston and Montana Company.
+Heinze arrived in Butte, Montana, in 1889 as a mining engineer for the Boston and Montana Company.
 He became known for his hard drinking and fun-loving antics in Butte's saloons and gambling dens, whilst donning society dress and having a shy demeanor and polished manners that impressed the ladies.
 Assisted by an inheritance of $50,000 from his recently deceased father, Heinze revelled in working hard to be a significant player.
 In 1894, Heinze's Montana Ore Purchasing Company opened a sophisticated new smelter, allowing Heinze to offer low-priced smelting to small mining companies.
 Originally, Heinze had to lease mines and secure ore from independent companies in order to keep operating.
 Heinze was able to locate rich ore bodies and the Rarus Mine, purchased in 1895, turned out to be one of Butte's premier mining properties.

-Heinze had arrived in Butte well after the "Copper Kings", William A. Clark and Marcus Daly were already established, (Daly's company was the Anaconda Copper, after 1899 known as the Amalgamated Copper Mining Company whose directors William Rockefeller and Henry H. Rogers also were major figures for Standard Oil).
-In order to catch up, Heinze's strategies included reducing the working day for his miners from ten to eight hours and they considered him a hero.
-The General Mining Act of 1872 allowed a mine owner to excavate the veins that outcropped on his claim and follow them underground beneath claims owned by others.
-This was known as the law of the apex, and Heinze maintained that his miners had the right to take out copper ore from beneath his neighbors.
-Using this law to his advantage Heinze would employ up to 30 lawyers at a time and tie up his opponents in the legal system with case after case.
+When Heinze arrived in Butte, the first two "Copper Kings", William A. Clark and Marcus Daly, were well-established, (Daly's company was Anaconda Copper, after 1899 known as the Amalgamated Copper Mining Company, whose directors William Rockefeller and Henry H. Rogers also were major figures in Standard Oil).
+In order to build his own influence, Heinze's strategies included reducing the working day for his miners from ten to eight hours.
+For this, they considered him a hero.
+Heinze also built power by using a provision of the General Mining Act of 1872 which allowed a mine owner to excavate the veins that outcropped on his claim and follow them underground wherever they went, even if they went beneath claims owned by others.
+This was known as the law of the apex, and Heinze maintained that his miners had the right to follow veins and take out copper ore wherever it could be found.
+Using this law to his advantage, when his works encroached upon the mines of others, Heinze would employ up to 30 lawyers at a time and tie up his opponents in the legal system with case after case.

-With skillful political maneuverings, Heinze would also ensure that "friendly" people were appointed as judges in Montana.
-In one incident, a "pretty girl" was found to have offered a judge $100,000 and Heinze was implicated but never charged.
-Heinze also became a brilliant orator, and in speeches to the miners and public he would paint the Amalgamated Company as a ruthless and oppressive organisation.
+With skillful political maneuverings, Heinze also saw to it that individuals sympathetic to his legal position were appointed as judges in Butte.
+In one incident, a "pretty girl" was found to have offered a judge $100,000, and Heinze was implicated but never charged.
+Heinze was also a brilliant orator, and in speeches to the miners and public he would paint the Amalgamated Company as a ruthless and oppressive organization, and himself as the hero of the working class.